Billing

 U.S. households are low on cash, and it affects their access to legal representation.

-What Are Loans for Legal Fees?
+What Are Loans for Attorney Fees?

 Loans for lawyer fees are unsecured, personal debts that the borrower uses to pay for a lawyer.
 Typically, the loan has a fixed interest rate and fixed monthly payment.
 The repayment schedule can range from a few months to several years, depending on the loan amount and the borrower's credit qualifications.
+For law firms, loans to pay lawyer fees allow clients to pay in intervals—which can be a great way to boost cash flow over time.

 Why Is It Important to Offer Loan Options for Your Legal Fees?